Contacts and Support

 • Provides an environment to establish long term, trusted professional relationships in a community of practice

-• Telephone consult service is for primary care physicians and prescribers seeking advice regarding:
+• Province-wide telephone and e-Consult service for primary care physicians and nurse practitioners seeking advice regarding:

 • Technology delivered same day medication starts, opioid treatment transition service, ongoing opioid dependency care